adrienstella/NRT-BFN-QG/README.md

 5) Share created maps : copy .nc files to remote server (here, Ifremer)

 Variables inclued : Sea Surface Height, Geostrophic (horizontal) velocities, Normalized relative vorticity.

+** add more info on how to start e.g. tell people to do a git clone from MASSH and remove the MASSH folder from here.